adamfowleruk/mljs/planning.md

  - DONE Search by keywords (use keyword property facet)
  - DEFERRED Nice to have: Widgets: Find similar documents link support

+Targets for 27 Sep
+ - SYTYCD TBD

-Targets for 1 Oct 2013
+Targets for 15 Oct 2013
  - Widgets: Google maps (via OpenLayers only)
  - Widhets: Open Street Map
  - Widgets: Geospatial facets shown in maps, and not in facets widget
  - CSV Import improvements / testing
+  - Checkout XSLT upload and transform method
  - Nice to have: Widgets: Browse related Subjects in node diagram

-Targets for Mid Oct 2013
+Targets for Late Oct 2013
  - Widgets: SVG map viewer
   - Vector drawing of information
   - Rotation, translation (lateral movement) of map